sannysanoff/quicksort/README.md

 quicksort implemented manually same algorithm on same data structures.
 Conformant are implementations in idiomatic code with same memory layout.

+The initial point of this benchmark is to intentionally give all possible advantage to C++ over Java, because Point2D cannot be layed out in canonic java without being indirectly addressed (i.e. only array of pointers).

 as run on AMD Ryzen 3900X cpu with default cooler tool | time taken |  conforms? | comment
 -----|------------|----------|------